Fast Fortune Club Review – Scam or Legitimate Program?

-The social media presence of Fast Fortune Club is a little disconcerting to me, as I would assume that legitimate programs would all have their social media profiles under the same or similar names.
+The social media presence of Fast Fortune Club is a little disconcerting to me, as I would assume that legitimate real estate programs would all have their social media profiles under the same or similar names.
 Fast Fortune Club is listed under “Power Profit Trader” on Facebook, where the latest activity was (yikes!) over a year ago.

 Things are starting to get a little fishy to me.
 How do I know that the program is still active and up-to-date without updated social media activity?
 The lack of trust begins to build…

 Inside the Fast Fortune Club Program

 When navigating to the site, there is a bit of information overload, as the Money Map Press header is trying to shove other financial products down your throat.